Bioaerosol: Types of bioaerosols

 Bioaerosols include fungi, bacteria, viruses, and pollen.
 Their concentrations are greatest in the planetary boundary layer (PBL) and decrease with altitude.
 Survival rate of bioaerosols depends on a number of biotic and abiotic factors which include climatic conditions, ultraviolet (UV) light, temperature and humidity, as well as resources present within dust or clouds.

 Bioaerosols found over marine environments primarily consist of bacteria, while those found over terrestrial environments are rich in bacteria, fungi and pollen.
 The dominance of particular bacteria and their nutrient sources are subject to change according to time and location.

 Bioaerosols can range in size from 10 nanometer virus particles to 100 micrometers pollen grains.
 Pollen grains are the largest bioaerosols and are less likely to remain suspended in the air over a long period of time due to their weight.

 Consequently, pollen particle concentration decreases more rapidly with height than smaller bioaerosols such as bacteria, fungi and possibly viruses, which may be able to survive in the upper troposphere.
 At present, there is little research on the specific altitude tolerance of different bioaerosols.
 However, scientists believe that atmospheric turbulence impacts where different bioaerosols may be found.

 Fungi

 Fungal cells usually die when they travel through the atmosphere due to the desiccating effects of higher altitudes.
 However, some particularly resilient fungal bioaerosols have been shown to survive in atmospheric transport despite exposure to severe UV light conditions.
-Although bioaerosol levels of fungal spores increase in higher humidity conditions, they can also can be active in low humidity conditions and in most temperature ranges.
+Although bioaerosol levels of fungal spores increase in higher humidity conditions, they can also be active in low humidity conditions and in most temperature ranges.
 Certain fungal bioaerosols even increase at relatively low levels of humidity.